-Cape Sanctuary is a privately-owned and funded 2500 ha restoration site situated across three properties on the Cape Kidnappers Peninsula.
+Cape Sanctuary is a privately-owned and funded 2500 ha restoration site situated across three properties on the Te Kauwae-a-Māui/Cape Kidnappers Peninsula.
 The landowners share a vision to restore the coastal communities of land birds, seabirds, reptiles and invertebrates that would once have existed on the peninsula.
 The project aims to achieve significant biodiversity gains alongside the existing land uses of farming, forestry, recreation and tourism.

 Part of this vision is to restore South Island takahē to a site within the extinct North Island takahē's (Porphyrio mantelli) former range on the mainland, at Cape Sanctuary.